How Much Gap Is Accepted For Study In Australia

 How much gap is accepted for study in Australia after graduation?

 For postgraduate study, a gap of 3–5 years is commonly manageable.
-Longer gaps may be accepted for courses such as MBA, IT, public health or project management if the applicant has relevant work experience.
+Longer gaps may be accepted for courses such as MBA, IT, public health, project management, or accounting if the applicant has relevant work experience.

 Is a 5-year gap accepted in Australia?